 The researchers identified two CNVs strongly associated with prostate cancer risk.
-One mapped to 15q21.3 (odds ratio, 2.78) and overlapped a noncoding enhancer element; further experiments suggested that the variant may interact with distant genes.
-The other variant mapped to the α-1,3-mannosyl-glycoprotein 4-β-N-acetylglucosaminyltransferase C (MGAT4C) gene on 12q21.31 (odds ratio, 4.8); further experiments showed that MGAT4C modulated the proliferation and migration of benign and cancer prostate cells.
-In metastatic versus localized cancer, MGAT4C was overexpressed.
-In the second cohort, these risk associations were replicated (15q21.3, combined P = 0.006; 12q21.31, combined P = 0.026).
+One mapped to 15q21.3 (odds ratio [OR], 2.78) and overlapped a noncoding enhancer element; further experiments suggested that the variant may interact with distant genes.
+The other variant mapped to the α-1,3-mannosyl-glycoprotein 4-β-N-acetylglucosaminyltransferase C (MGAT4C) gene on 12q21.31 (OR, 4.8); further experiments showed that MGAT4C modulated the proliferation and migration of benign and cancer prostate cells.
+In metastatic vs. localized cancer, MGAT4C was overexpressed.
+In the second cohort, these risk associations were replicated (15q21.3, combined P=0.006; 12q21.31, combined P=0.026).

 “These findings establish noncoding and coding germ-line CNVs as significant risk factors for prostate cancer susceptibility and implicate their role in disease development and progression,” Demichelis and colleagues conclude.